Moving to Kelowna, BC? Here are 17 Reasons to Live Here in 2023-24

 12. A Booming Nightlife, Culture, & Entertainment Scene

 Kelowna’s nightlife, culture, and entertainment scene is booming in the 2020’s.
-Our growing population of students, young professionals, and party goers of all ages has brought new life into entertainment in Kelowna.
+Our growing population of students, young professionals, and party goers of all ages has brought new life into entertainment in Downtown Kelowna - and so many people to the bars.

 In the summer months, you can attend outdoor concerts and music festivals at venues like the Island Stage at Waterfront Park.
 In the fall and winter, you can attend Kelowna Rockets hockey games at Prospera Place downtown, our main concert and largest performing arts venue in Kelowna, located in the Cultural District.